 1. MJK The Abbreviation & The Background

-During 1977 Jens Kruse teamed up with Finn Madsen, who constructed electrical panels and the electrician Morten Jensen, who initially provided workspace for the company.
-Soon the company grew out of Jensens facilities, they moved to Ishøj, a Copenhagen suburb.
-Morten Jensen was bought out in the early stages, but Jens and Finn found that it was in place, and a bit funny, to keep Jensen as a part of the newly founded company name
+During 1977, Jens Kruse teamed up with Finn Madsen, who constructed electrical panels and the electrician Morten Jensen, who initially provided work-space for the company.
+Soon, the company grew out of Jensens facilities and moved to Ishøj, a Copenhagen suburb.
+Morten Jensen was bought out in the early stages, but Jens and Finn felt that it was in place, and a bit funny, to keep Jensen as a part of the newly founded company name

 MJK – Madsen, Jensen, Kruse.

-Jens Kruse and his partner parted in 1979, their view on strategy and focus was very different, but they parted in good manners, and Jens kept the company name, so since 1979 it was only K that was left in MJK Automation.
-It became Jens Kruse that would set the course which would create a company growing out of the workshop in Ishøj, Copenhagen and soon also out of the domicile in Nærum.
+Jens Kruse and his partner parted in 1979.
+Their views on strategy and focus were very different but they parted on good terms and Jens kept the company name.
+So since 1979, only the "K" was left in MJK Automation.
+It became Jens Kruse that would set the course which would create a company growing out of the workshop in Ishøj, and soon also out of the domicile in Nærum.